STAT545-UBC/STAT545-UBC-original-website/packages00_index.md

 [Writing R Extensions](http://cran.r-project.org/doc/manuals/r-release/R-exts.html), the One True Official Document on creating R packages

-[How R Searches and Finds Stuff](http://obeautifulcode.com/R/How-R-Searches-And-Finds-Stuff/) is a fairly technical blog post for understanding the R search path, but also gives some great explanations on some differences between `Imports` vs `Depends` and why Depends is safer (added by daattali on 2015-01-01)
+[How R Searches and Finds Stuff](http://obeautifulcode.com/R/How-R-Searches-And-Finds-Stuff/) is a fairly technical blog post for understanding the R search path, but also gives some great explanations on some differences between `Imports` vs `Depends` and why `Imports` is safer